-You are almost ready to finally start selling real estate.
+You are almost ready to start selling real estate finally.
 The last step is to build your team of professionals.
-These are people who are experts in other industries so that you don't have to be.
-At a minimum, you will need a trusted accountant, a structural engineer, a mortgage broker, an insurance agent and a real estate attorney.
+These are experts in other industries, so you don't have to be.
+At a minimum, you will need a trusted accountant, a structural engineer, a mortgage broker, an insurance agent, and a real estate attorney.
 Having a person who can provide tech support in a pinch would not hurt either.
 You may go months without having to call on the expertise of any one of these professionals, but it is good to start building your network early.
 It is better to have a trusted resource on call when you need them rather than trying to find an expert under a tight deadline.

-Building your team extends to all agents in your office who are going to associate themselves with your firm.
-What documents are necessary now that your firm has staff?
-Documents such as a staff handbook, a commission policy, technology policy, office policies discussing agency relationships, a data retention policy and social media policy, are just a few of the documents you will need for risk reduction.
-It is always a good idea to have your attorney prepare or review these documents.
-As mentioned above, IAR Legal has made available to its members sample templates for many of these documents at http://indianarealtors.com/Legal-Library/Index.aspx.
+Building your team extends to all agents in your office who will associate themselves with your Company.
+What documents are necessary now that your Company has staff?
+Documents such as a staff handbook, a commission policy, a technology policy, office policies discussing agency relationships, a data retention policy, and social media policy are just a few of the documents you will need for risk reduction.
+It is always good to have your attorney prepare or review these documents.
+As mentioned above, IAR Legal has made sample templates for many of these documents available to its members at https://indianarealtors.com/legal/legal-library/.